Data Ingestion

 Put another way, the first mile problem focuses on getting data out of operational data sources and into the data warehouse for analysis.

-There are a variety of operational data sources such as ERP, CRM, database, Google Sheets, CSVs, 3rd party data, etc. that get piped into the data warehouse.
+A variety of operational data sources, such as ERP, CRM, database, Google Sheets, CSVs, 3rd party data, etc., get piped into the data warehouse.
 But what's the process for ingesting data into these operational sources?
 For example, what's the process for ingesting customer data into your product to power your app?

 The challenge here is the “the first mile problem” or getting data into operational sources that’s translated into a meaningful way.

 No company operates in a data silo.
 The average organization employs more than 130 applications, a figure that is increasing by 30% year over year.
-If your company is to successfully deliver your product’s value then you must invest more time and effort in solving the first mile problem.
-Especially, when you're ingesting hundreds to thousands of external data sources (ex. customer and partner data) to power your products.
+If your company is to successfully deliver your product’s value, you must invest more time and effort in solving the first-mile problem, especially when you're ingesting hundreds to thousands of external data sources (e.g., customer and partner data) to power your products.

-As a whole, the industry hasn't paid as much attention to this first mile issue, because it’s painful to solve at scale.
+The industry hasn't paid as much attention to this first-mile issue because it’s painful to solve at scale.
 It’s plagued by schema changes, volume anomalies, and late deliveries, which then spread to your downstream warehouse tables and business processes.
-These external data sources represent potential points of failure that are beyond the control and scope of a data team - typically falling more into the hands of engineering as product infrastructure problem.
+These external data sources represent potential points of failure that are beyond the control and scope of a data team - typically falling more into the hands of engineering as a product infrastructure problem.

 Despite substantial investments in on-premises systems, infrastructure clouds, and application clouds, data silo issues still plague businesses, preventing them from realizing the full value of their data.
-Data ingestion now takes up roughly one-quarter of our time, and first mile data ingestion receives far less "attention" than we believe it deserves.
+Data ingestion now takes up roughly one-quarter of our time, and first-mile data ingestion receives far less "attention" than it deserves.

-In the future posts, we’ll break down the steps to solving this new first-mile problem and why current solutions aren’t well-suited to handle it.
+In future posts, we’ll discuss the steps to solving this new first-mile problem and why current solutions aren’t well-suited to handle it.
+But first, part 2 of our series investigates the most common sources of data and the one data source you should never take for granted.

 Should You Build or Buy a Data Importer?